 I had increasing severe insomnia as college progressed, which seemed to correlate with beer consumption.
 I remember wondering if I was allergic to beer…

 In my twenties I developed hypothyroidism (underactive thyroid gland) from Hashimoto’s disease.
 I had moderately severe anemia, which every M.D. chalked up to menstruation, even though my periods were very light.
 I developed joint pains in my fingers, knees, and ankles and had to stop running because of chronic knee clicking, swelling and discomfort.
-I was evaluated for Lupus, Lyme Disease, and R.A. multiple times.
+I was evaluated for Lupus, Lyme Disease, and Rheumatoid Arthritis multiple times.
+At one point I was diagnosed with “atypical lupus.”

 I was in medical school and residency during this time so I was around doctors all of the time.
 Every time I asked others for advice about my symptoms (joint pain, anemia, thyroid disease, bloating, etc.) and normal autoimmune work-up, I was told that my symptoms were probably due to a combination of “stress” and I.B.S.
 I began to get large ulcers in my mouth and to lose hair.
 I felt hungry all of the time and subsequently ate all of the time, but never gained weight (which I admit, thought was a good thing at the time).
 I developed depression.